Gopika-9266/TSA_EXP5/README.md

 ### RESULT:
-Thus, the python code for the time series analysis and decomposition is successfully implemented.
+Thus, the python code for the time series analysis and decomposition on tesla stock prediction is successfully implemented.